 Nits are very afraid of big bets, which is why you should utilize them when bluffing, and this should be your plan anytime the board does not work well with the nit’s range, even if your hand isn’t particularly good.

-Your game plan against nits in poker should be far away from what GTO strategy recommends, as the ranges they will call your bets differ wildly from what a solver assumes for an average player.
+Your game plan against nits should diverge significantly from what GTO strategy recommends, because the ranges they defend are far narrower than what a solver assumes for a balanced opponent.